550tealeaves/D3-fundamentals/Week-7-Drawing-Data/Week-7-HW/Readme.md

 3. Renamed some of the columns because I did not know all the acronyms.
 4. After importing the data, used unary operator to convert desired columns to string
 5. Parsed draft year

+### Drawing
+- Tried to create a group for the lines but did not know how to create new set of lines - tried a x1, y1, but did not work